 What is Japanese cheesecake?

 If you can’t get to Japan to try an authentic Japanese cheesecake from one of the longest-standing Japanese cheesecake makers (Uncle Tetsu and Uncle Rikuro) you can find them at certain specialty Japanese bakeries in “Japantowns” across the US.
-Here are a few places in the US that will serve this bouncy dessert hot and fresh to you…
+Check out this interactive map to find places in the US that will serve this bouncy dessert hot and fresh to you…

 - 1 1/8 cups cream cheese